JunoLab/JunoDocs.jl/docs/src/man/juno_frontend.md

 Juno.PlotPane
 ```

-There are `render` methods for all the HTML primitives defined in [Hiccup.jl](https://github.com/JunoLab/Hiccup.jl) as well as for certain higher-level elements from Juno.jl
+There are `render` methods for all the HTML primitives defined in [Hiccup.jl](https://github.com/JunoLab/Hiccup.jl) as well as for certain higher-level elements from Juno.jl or even Base
 ```@docs
 Juno.Tree
 Juno.LazyTree